The no-plan meal planning method has been developed over years out of the necessity to combine planning meals with using what grows in our garden.

 Getting food from the edible garden is very different from a grocery store.
 Whether you grow your own garden or are part of a CSA (Community Supported Agriculture) you will notice that gardens do not grow according to our meal plan, they grow in compliance with weather conditions.

-Stephanie Hafferty writes in No Dig Organic Home & Garden:
+Stephanie Hafferty writes in her great book No Dig Organic Home & Garden:

 “There is a sense of achievement, a connection with the past, sharing the pleasure of your homegrown abundance with a good meal.
 Far from being limited, seasonal cooking is liberating and inspirational.
 Deciding what to make with that week’s harvest is fun.”

 She continues on to tell how she plans the menu for the course days at Homeacres in the morning of the day after harvesting what is available.
 She says: “It is exciting deciding what we will eat, a flexible decision which also reflects the weather and other considerations.”
-If Stephanie thinks it is fun to do a no-plan menu for a large group just so she can use what is available, how much more so it is preparing food for a family.
+If Stephanie thinks it is fun to do a no-plan menu for a large group in order to use what is available, how much more so is it when preparing food for a family.

-If you are a no-plan meal planner we would love to hear about your method to still get food on the table.
+If you are a gardener we would love to hear about your method to use what you grow in your garden.